 In line with the stated policy, all Related Party transactions are placed before the Audit Committee for review and approval.
 Prior approval of the Committee is taken for the estimated value of transactions which are foreseen and repetitive in nature.
-Omnibus approval in respect of transactions which are not routine, or which cannot be foreseen or envisaged are also obtained as permitted under the applicable laws.
-The list of related parties is reviewed and periodically updated as per the prevailing regulatory conditions.

-The details of transactions proposed to be entered with Related Parties are placed before the Audit Committee for approval on an annual basis before the commencement of the financial year.
+Omnibus approval in respect of transactions which are not routine, or which cannot be foreseen The details of transactions proposed to be entered with Related Parties are placed before the Audit Committee for approval on an annual basis before the commencement of the financial year.
 Thereafter, a statement containing the nature and value of the transactions entered by the Company with Related Parties is presented for quarterly review by the Committee.
-Further, revised estimates or changes, if any to the proposed transactions for the remaining period are also placed for approval of the Committee on a quarterly basis.
+Further, revised estimates or changes, if any to the proposed transactions for the remaining period are also placed for approval of the Committee on a guarterly basis.
 Besides, the Related Party transactions entered during the year are also reviewed by the Board on an annual basis.

 All transactions with Related Parties entered during the financial year were in the ordinary course of business and on an arm's length basis and hence not requiring particulars to be entered in the Form AOC-2.
 Further, all transactions entered into with Related Parties during the year even at arm's length basis in the ordinary course did not exceed the thresholds prescribed under the Companies (Meetings of Board and its Powers) Rules, 2014 or Listing Regulations or the Company's Policy in this regard and hence no disclosure was required to be made in Form AOC-2.
-Accordingly, there are no contracts or arrangements entered with Related Parties during the year to be disclosed under Sections 188(1) and 134(h) of the Companies Act, 2013 in Form AOC-2.
+Accordingly, there are no contracts or arrangements entered with Related Parties during the year to be disclosed under Sections 188(1) and 134(h) of the Companies Act, 2013 in Form AOC- 2.
 The Form AOC-2 in the prescribed format is annexed to this report as Annexure-B.